The Castrum Rauracense in Kaiseraugst

 The Roman History of Avenches

-Julius Caesar’s Book de Bello Gallico (100-44 BC) tells the story of the migration of some Celtic tribes (Helvetii, Rauraci, and others) to eastern France in 58 BC.
+The Celts Julius Caesar’s Book de Bello Gallico (100-44 BC) tells the story of the migration of some Celtic tribes (Helvetii, Rauraci, and others) to eastern France in 58 BC.
 Far less known outside Switzerland is the history of their defeat in that year at Bibracte and their return to their homelands in Switzerland.
-Two colonies were … Read more » “The Roman History of Avenches”
+The … Read more » “The Roman History of Avenches”

 The Amphitheatre of Kaiseraugst